Is is worth collecting Brilliant Stars cards?

-It might not match up to the Charizard V’s seen below in terms of value and prestige, but it’s still a card that has serious competitive and investment potential.
+It might not match up to the Charizard V’s seen below in terms of value and prestige.
+Sylveon VMAX still a card that has serious competitive and investment potential.

 4. Umbreon VMAX (Trainer Gallery) (eBay)

 We’re sticking with Eeveelutions for the next card on our list.
-This time, Umbreon VMAX is paired with Karen from the Johto Elite Four, with the trainer seated on the Pokémon in the middle of full-bleed eye-catching artwork.
+This time, Umbreon VMAX is paired with Karen from the Johto Elite Four.
+The trainer seated on the Pokémon in the middle of full-bleed eye-catching artwork.